TRAIN HARD

 BASIC

 Technique then speed: What good is your training if you’re just fast?
-This training page has both written instructions and demo videos for each drill.
-Review them often to ensure you are applying the exactly correct technique.
-Increase speed only after you are able to understand and apply the correct technique.
+Speed without technique makes you less effective…and even dangerous.
+Review this and other training materials often for proper technique.
+Increase speed only after you understand and can apply the correct technique.

 On your early attempts set an achievable par time and concentrate on proper form.
 As you get better, decrease the time while still maintaining proper form until you meet the time standard for mastery.

-Keep your rifle clean and functional…not shiny and new.
-It’s gonna get dirty and scratched up as you put in the hard work.
-No need for a “battle worn” cerakote paint job.
+One last thing…make sure you keep your rifle clean and functional…that’s not the same as shiny and new.
+The AR platform is a tool and it’s gonna get dirty and scratched up as you put in the hard work…which, if we’re being honest, looks way better than a custom “battle worn” paint job anyway.

 CORE DRILLS: